-References to petroleum, crude oil, NGLs, natural gas and average daily production in this presentation refer to the light and medium crude oil, tight crude oil, conventional natural gas, shale gas and NGLs product types, as applicable, as defined in National Instrument 51-101 ("NI 51-101"), except as noted below.
+References to petroleum, crude oil, natural gas liquids ("NGLs"), natural gas and average daily production in this presentation refer to the light and medium crude oil, tight crude oil, conventional natural gas, shale gas and NGLs product types, as applicable, as defined in National Instrument 51-101 ("NI 51-101"), except as noted below.

-NI 51-101 includes condensate within the NGLs product type.
+NI 51-101 includes condensate within the natural gas liquids ("NGLs") product type.
 The Company has disclosed condensate as combined with crude oil and separately from other natural gas liquids since the price of condensate as compared to other natural gas liquids is currently significantly higher and the Company believes that this crude oil and condensate presentation provides a more accurate description of its operations and results therefrom.
 Crude oil therefore refers to light oil, medium oil, tight oil and condensate.
 NGLs refers to ethane, propane, butane and pentane combined.
 Natural gas refers to conventional natural gas and shale gas combined.